-Your child support order specifies a set amount that is to be paid by one parent to the other, usually from the non-custodial parent to the custodial parent.
-Child support was created to ensure that the child can maintain a standard of living similar that which he or she had during the marriage or relationship.
-There are often add-ons to the set child support amount, such as medical expenses, dental and orthodontic costs, tuition, and school expenses.
+Your child-support order specifies a set amount that is to be paid by one parent to the other, usually from the non-custodial parent to the custodial parent.
+NJ child support was created to ensure that the child can maintain a standard of living similar to that which he or she had during the marriage or relationship.
+There are often add-ons to the set child-support amount, such as medical expenses, dental and orthodontic costs, tuition, and school expenses.

-Although these payments may be stated in the child support order, some parents find them confusing and may have questions as they’re filing for child support in NJ.
+Although these payments may be stated in your NJ child-support order, some parents find them confusing and may have questions as they’re filing for child support in NJ.

 - Who is supposed to pay for school supplies, lessons, sports fees, and other extracurricular activities?
-If your child support order directs you to share school costs, then all costs associated with the school, including school sports, school supplies, uniforms and any other expenses required by the school must be shared.
-If your order specifies that you are to share extra-curricular costs, then this would include things like dance lessons, sports leagues, karate lessons, and so on.
+If your child-support order directs you to share school costs, then all costs associated with the school, including school sports, school supplies, uniforms, and any other expenses required by the school must be shared.
+If your NJ child-support order specifies that you are to share extracurricular costs, then this would include things like dance lessons, sports leagues, karate lessons, and so on.
 Many parents agree to share these costs even if the order does not specifically direct them to do so.
-Often though these expenses are considered to be included in the child support and therefore payable by the custodial parent.
+Often, though, these expenses are considered to be included in the child support and therefore payable by the custodial parent.

 How to calculate NJ child support